 - Pilgrim’s India by Arundhati Subramaniam

 - India A Sacred Geography by Diana L Eck

 Travel Books – For Healing

-Travelling is a natural response to a low phase in life – a positive one I must say.
-Lot of people travel to get away from their situations, to handle their dilemmas and options at a very psychological level and sometimes just to get in touch with themselves.
+Traveling is a natural response to a low phase in life – a positive one I must say.
+A lot of people travel to get away from their situations, to handle their dilemmas and options at a very psychological level and sometimes just to get in touch with themselves.

 - The Red Rucksack by Ben West

 - Becoming a Mountain by Stephen Alter

 - Eat, Pray, Love by Elizabeth Gilbert